© Crown copyright 2011

 Record when the two most recent AE Formal Warnings and Short Term Cessations were issued for this VTS as a result of incorrect test standards/procedures or administration shortcomings in the appropriate row.

-- examine the Site Preparation Report and the VTS/NT files for unspent Formal Warning or Short Term Cessation letters issued to the AE (and/or previous AE with continuity for this VTS) and note what type and when they occurred
+- unspent formal warning or short term cessation letters issued to the AE (and/or previous AE with continuity for this VTS) and note what type and when they occurred

 Example: An AE formal warning for test standards that occurred 2 years 4 months ago would be marked in the less than 3 years box.